ibexa/documentation-developer/docs/api/public_php_api.md

 Content is a central piece in the public API.
 You will often need to start from a Content item, and dig in from its metadata.
 Basic content metadata is made available through `ContentInfo` objects.
 This value object mostly provides primitive fields: `contentTypeId`, `publishedDate` or `mainLocationId`.
 But it is also used to request further Content-related value objects from various services.

-The full example implements an `ezpublish:cookbook:view_content_metadata` command that prints out all the available metadata, given a Content ID.
+The full example implements an `ezplatform:cookbook:view_content_metadata` command that prints out all the available metadata, given a Content ID.

 !!! note "Full code"